 1953 - May: NSF co-sponsors a conference on strengthening college physics teaching on the undergraduate level.
 NSF is encouraged to expand research opportunities for college faculty and to encourage undergraduate research, which it will do in the ensuing years.

 1955: NSF receives its first appropriation for support of the International Geophysical Year (IGY).
 At the request of the National Research Council, NSF is responsible for obtaining and administering government funding for American participation in the worldwide scientific research program.
-(Science in the Cold War: The Legacy of the International Geophysical Year)
+(Science in the Cold War: The Legacy of the International Geophysical Year -- not available online)

 1956: Construction begins on the National Radio Astronomy Observatory in Green Bank, W.Va.
 The observatory will be completed in 1962.

 The 300-foot transit radio telescope at the National Radio Astronomy Observatory in Green Bank, W.Va.
 Completed in September 1962, it was the largest movable radio telescope in the world at that time.